dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

-# d.ASH Xplorer
+# **d.ASH Xplorer**

 | ![Screenshot](img/xplorer-twin.jpg){ align=center style="width:600px"} |

-d.ASH Xplorer is *the* 3D point cloud management application, allowing users to create, edit and export 3D point cloud for various purposes such as for Autonomous Navigation and Digital Twin Applications. d.ASH Xplorer is designed to work with d.ASH Pack and equipped with state-of-the-art SLAM technology for 3D point cloud generation.
-Users can edit the 3D point cloud by rotating, translating, downsampling, and cleaning up point clouds.
-2D maps can also be generated from the 3D point clouds using the built-in grid map generator.
-The entire point cloud generation workflow is fully integrated with [d.ASH Fleet Management](https://www.dconstruct.co/products) to significantly shorten and streamline the preparation process for autonomous navigation.
+*d.ASH Xplorer* is *the* 3D point cloud management application, allowing users to create, edit and export 3D point clouds for the purposes of (but not limited to) Autonomous Navigation and Digital Twin Applications. *d.ASH Xplorer* is designed to work with [d.ASH Pack](https://www.dconstruct.co/products) and equipped with state-of-the-art Simultaneous Localisation And Mapping (SLAM) technology for 3D point cloud generation.
+Users can view, edit and export the 3D point cloud through the use of *d.ASH Xplorer*.
+2D maps can be generated from the 3D point clouds using the built-in grid map generator.
+The entire point cloud generation workflow is fully integrated with [d.ASH Fleet Management](https://www.dconstruct.co/products) to shorten and streamline the preparation process for autonomous navigation significantly.

-Two versions of d.ASH Xplorer are available. **d.ASH Xplorer** and **d.ASH Xplorer Pro**.
+Two versions of *d.ASH Xplorer* are available, the standard **d.ASH Xplorer** and **d.ASH Xplorer Pro**.

-*d.ASH Xplorer Pro* is equipped with other add-on features such as the **Scan Manager** which provides scanning support and automatic stitching of dense 3D point cloud scans.
-AutoMerge utilises sensor fusion to perform automatic scan alignment and scale-consistent stitching with little human intervention.
-The AutoMerge system currently supports the Leica BLK360.
-Other features include uploading of Navigation Maps to the cloud and exporting maps to Revit.
+*d.ASH Xplorer Pro* is a premium edition of the standard *d.ASH Xplorer* offering an additional suite of features not found in the standard edition such as **Scan Manager** and **Auto Merge** which respectively provides scanning support and automatic stitching of dense 3D point clouds, and sensor fusion resulting in automatic scan alignment and scale-accurate stitching, currently supporting the Leica BLK360.

-Since d.ASH Xplorer is fully integrated with [d.ASH Fleet Management system](https://www.dconstruct.co/products), an internet connection is required.
+Because *d.ASH Xplorer* is fully integrated with [d.ASH Fleet Management system](https://www.dconstruct.co/products), an internet connection is required.
 Should you require d.ASH Xplorer without an internet connection, please [contact us](mailto:hello@dconstruct.ai) for more details.

+---

-## Minimum System Requirements
+## **2.1 Minimum System Requirements**

 1. PC with a CPU equivalent to or greater than an Intel i5 4th Gen or AMD R5 2000 series
 2. Nvidia GTX 960